Toludtechsis/OUI---Capstone---Project---Tolu/README.md

 - Total amount to be paid out per region and company-wide

 ## Data Cleaning and Transformation
 First step was to acquire the dataset from the HR team then to begin the data cleaning process I imported the dataset into PowerBI which is the choiced tool for this analysis.
 The process of importing the dataset is called GetData to get on with data cleaning I used PowerQuery as a transformation tool to clean the data.
+When I brought in the dataset, I had two tables to work with.
 In PowerQuery I took the following steps
+- First step in power query was to rename the tables to reflect the information I was working with.
 - I made sure each column has the right data type and changed the data types where data types didn't match for eachh column
 - Promoted first rows as headers
 - Filtered for blanks and removed null values